Haiiah/gonzmg88.github.io/blog/2017_10_24-NystromRBFNN.md

 \end{aligned}
 $$

 We will further develop this approach in the fully Bayesian approach section.
-However first we will consider the maximum a posteriori (MAP) approach which we''ll see it is equivalent to the empirical risk minimization approach.
+However first we will consider the maximum a posteriori (MAP) approach which we'll see is equivalent to the empirical risk minimization approach.

 #### MAP approach
 The *"less Bayesian approach"* would be to compute the maximum a posteriori estimate of $p(\alpha \mid y,X)$ and then use such value ($\alpha_{MAP}$) to compute predictions: $y^* = K_{*,u}\alpha_{MAP}$.
 This is the approach which is equivalent to the empirical risk minimization approach exposed above (if we use $A=K_{uu}^{-1}$):